Mental Health Counseling

 Prayer Ministry & Mentorship

-Living Bread offers prayer appointments (free of charge) to anyone in the community impacted by the devastation of eating disorders: both the person who struggles with the eating disorder and the family and friends who desire their loved one’s recovery.
+Living Bread offers prayer appointments to anyone in the community impacted by the devastation of eating disorders including those who struggle with an eating disorder and the family and friends who desire their loved one’s recovery.
 Our prayer ministers are trained specifically in praying with those struggling with eating disorders.
 Prayer appointments are a beneficial addition to counseling, but are not in place of therapy with a licensed professional.

 What should you do if you think a friend has an eating disorder?
 What is an eating disorder?
 These and other questions can be answered by heading over to our FAQ page.